framer/FramerXDocs/canvas.md

 ### Resize

 The four handles surrounding your Frame or Shape do not only indicate a selection, but you can also use them to resize the object.
 Select a handle and drag them to resize the object.
-Hold down the Shift key and it will resize it by proportion, keeping the height and width at the same ratio.
+Hold `Shift` and it will resize it by proportion, keeping the height and width at the same ratio.

 ![](.gitbook/assets/canvas-resize-2x.jpg)